What is the Best Flooring for Dogs

 The general rule is that the harder the wood, the more resilient it will be against damage.

-Some options that you may want to consider include oak, mahogany, maple, cherry, and bamboo.
+Some options that you may want to consider oak, mahogany, maple, cherry, and bamboo.

-Thankfully, for those of us who are completely uninformed about a given wood’s firmness, there is the Janka hardness test, which provides its strength.
+Avoid softwoods such as pine, chestnut, fir, and hemlock.
+Thankfully, for those of us who are utterly uninformed about a given wood’s firmness, there is the Janka hardness test, which provides its strength.